jcaoj/INFO3130-Final/README.md

 We chose the following UI libraries for their modern, sleek look and ease of use.
 - Tailwind
 - Daisy UI
+We used the following library for icons.
+- FontAwesome

 ## Authors
 - Sean Brasil